Houjicha is popular green tea in Japan, it is common to be offered complimentary at restaurants and accommodations as well as “Sencha” green tea.

-Comparing to the recent “Matcha” healthy trending, Houjicha has been not so popular worldwide, but it actually suitable for anyone even those who don’t like the Japanese green tea taste.
+Comparing to the recent worldwide “Matcha” boom, Houjicha has been not so popular yet, but it actually suitable for anyone even those who don’t like the Japanese green tea taste.

-Today, I am going to introdcue all about ‘Houjicha” and how effect your healthy life.
+Today, I am going to introduce all about my favorite tea “Houjicha” and how affects your healthy life.

 The Overview Of Houjicha